-See the Domestic Violence & Firearms in Minnesota section for information about disarming domestic abusers.
+See the Domestic Violence & Firearms in Minnesota section for information about disarming people subject to domestic violence related firearm prohibitions.

 Defendants in Cases of Crimes Against the Person